Here's some information to help you get ready for your appointment.

-- Write down key personal information, including any major stresses or recent life changes, both of which can contribute to dry mouth.
+- Key personal information, including any major stresses or recent life changes, which may contribute to dry mouth.

-- Make a list of all prescribed medications, vitamins, supplements and over-the-counter medications you're taking.
+- All prescribed medications, vitamins, other supplements and over-the-counter medications you're taking, including the dosages.

 - What kinds of tests do I need?

 - Is my condition likely temporary or long term (chronic)?

 - What is the best course of action?